-For a long while Tasmania's culinary character was more British than anything else, with firmly colonial staples, but in recent years the island has embraced the Modern Australian trend and has quickly established itself as a wonderful foodie destination.
-Restaurants like the eccentric Garagistes, brainchild of chef Luke Burgess, are injecting creativity into Hobart's restaurant scene.
+For a long while Tasmania's culinary character was more British than anything else, with firmly colonial staples, but in recent years the island has embraced the Modern Australian (Mod Oz) trend and has quickly established itself as a wonderful foodie destination.

-Those wanting to try their hand at Tasmanian cuisine should book a cooking class at Rodney Dunn's The Agrarian Kitchen, but such is the popularity of the school that it may be necessary to book six months in advance.
+Those wanting to try their hand at Tasmanian cuisine should book a cooking class at Rodney Dunn's The Agrarian Kitchen, but such is the popularity of the school that it may be necessary to book a few months in advance.

 Annapurna Indian Cuisine

 Located in North Hobart's multicultural dining strip, Annapurna Indian Cuisine certainly delivers when it comes to good Indian food.
 Heavily spiced dishes and generous portions keep diners coming back time and time again to this great value for money eatery.
 Brave diners should try the Beef Tindaloo, diced beef cooked with mushrooms in a chef's special dynamite sauce which is hotter than vindaloo, while more timid diners can enjoy the more subtle and aromatic flavours of Butter Chicken.
 Open for lunch and dinner from Monday to Friday.
 Bookings recommended.